JMarSar/JMarSar/README.md

 - 👋 Hi, I’m Jorge, @JMarSar, Marrero Sarmiento, and I'm studying Full-Stack developing at Codenotch.
 - 👀 I’m interested in Full-Stack developing, artificial intelligence and data science.
-- 🌱 I’m currently learning HTML, CSS & JS.
+- 🌱 I’m currently learning MongoDB.
 - 📫 You can reach me on gmail "marsarjorge@gmail.com" or twitter "@whosjmarsar".

 <!---